We've Never Been Licked: Plot

 While guarding the Chemistry Building one night, Brad discusses with Pop Lambert his invention that will protect servicemen from poison gas.
 Pop hides the formula in his office to prevent tampering, but after he departs, Brad is drugged and locked in a closet, but manages to escape, seeing Kubo and Matsui ransacking the professor's office.
 He trails the pair and confronts their employer, a traveling salesman (William Frawley) working for the Japanese.
 Having taken some papers from Pop Lambert's office, Brad offers to provide the formula in exchange for a bribe, but deliberately gives them a version of the formula missing a key element whose absence will render it useless.

 Brad is accused of treason for his actions, although the commandant does not have enough evidence to bring formal charges.
 Ostracized by the student body, Brad decides to leave the university.
-Months later, Brad is working for the Japanese Navy recording English-language propaganda for distribution in the United States.
+Months later, Brad is working for the Imperial Japanese Navy recording English-language propaganda for distribution in the United States.
 He is assigned to give radio commentary on an impending Japanese assault on the Solomon Islands.
 The maneuver is detected and a U.S. Navy carrier group moves to intercept the Japanese fleet.

 While airborne to cover the battle, Brad manages to contact the U.S. fighter group, led by Cyanide, revealing his covert infiltration of the Japanese military and offering his services to the American forces.
 He crashes his own aircraft into the Japanese aircraft carrier, disabling the flight deck and giving the Americans the advantage.
 Brad dies as the carrier is destroyed and is posthumously awarded the Medal of Honor.